axondeepseg/axondeepseg/docs/source/documentation.rst

 AxonDeepSeg is an open-source software using deep learning and aiming at automatically segmenting axons and myelin sheaths from microscopy images.
 It performs 3-class semantic segmentation using a convolutional neural network.

-AxonDeepSeg was developed by NeuroPoly, the neuroimagery laboratory of Polytechnique Montréal.
+AxonDeepSeg was developed at NeuroPoly Lab, Polytechnique Montreal, University of Montreal, Canada.

 Installation
 ===============================================================================